openbaton/docs/docs/vim-instance-documentation.md

 In OpenBaton a Vim Instance is described by an object Json.

-For working with Vim Instance in the folders `plugins` under nfvo should be a jar file that implements the interface to the your Data Center Manager ( i.e. [Openstack] )
+For working with Vim Instance in the folders `plugins/vim-drivers/` under nfvo should be a jar file that implements the interface to the your Data Center Manager ( i.e. [Openstack] )
 (you can change the folder where the OpenBaton search the plugins just change the variable `vim-plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)
+This jar is the implementation of the interface that communicates with your Data Center Manager.
+**Note**: You can implement your own interface just follow the documentation [Vim plugin].

 The file JSON of Vim Instance allows to OpenBaton to call OpenStack and for managing the lifecycle of VMs where the VNF will be deployed and configured by OpenBaton